 It only makes sense, one big placement can change your whole life and open the doors to a very exclusive industry not many will ever get into.
 The people who can make this happen want to know who they will be opening the door to.

 Here is some good news.
 My team and I, here at Tunedly, can help you with most of the above points.
 The only two things we can't fix are poor songwriting and poor attitude.
-Chris Erhardt is the co-founder & CEO of Tunedly – the site you're on right now. ;) Tunedly connects songwriters and music creators to some of the world’s most talented session musicians, to create professional-sounding music and help gain exposure.
+Chris Erhardt is the co-founder & CEO of Tunedly – the site you're on right now. ;) Tunedly connects songwriters and music creators to some of the world’s most talented session musicians, to create professional-sounding music, as well as helping you gain exposure through music publishing opportunities.
 He is a songwriter and producer, as well as a speaker at music events and tech conferences. « return to blog